Op-Ed Templates

 An op-ed is typically a 600- to 700-word piece submitted for publication in your local newspaper, offering perspective or commentary on a topic.
 Traditionally, newspapers printed these opinion pieces opposite from the newspaper’s own editorials, hence the name “op-ed.”
 Publishing an op-ed in your newspaper highlights the need for climate action to your wider community and will help get the attention of your member of Congress.

-- Pre-written op-eds and adaptable templates authored by CCL's Executive Director Madeleine Para and Conservative Outreach Director Drew Eyerly.
+Below, you’ll find our latest adaptable op-ed template(s).
 A local volunteer can add their name to an op-ed and submit it to local and regional (not national) newspapers in your state.
 Our templates include sections to add unique local perspectives about your city, state, and chapter.
-You can download a headshot of Madeleine or Drew below to submit along with the op-ed.

-Don't forget to check in with your chapter and those nearby to make sure multiple people don’t submit the piece to the same newspaper.
+- Check in with your chapter and those nearby to make sure multiple people don’t submit the same piece in your area.

-If an editor asks if the template op-ed you have submitted is original or exclusive, it's best to be candid.
+- If an editor asks if the template op-ed you have submitted is original or exclusive, it's best to be candid.
 You could say that the op-ed contains unique local perspectives and (if true) hasn't been offered to any other newspapers in their circulation area.
-However, let them know that other adapted versions of the op-ed may be submitted elsewhere in the country by other CCL volunteers - although it won't conflict with their readership.
+However, let them know that CCL volunteers in other states may have published similarly-themed op-eds - although it won't conflict with their newspaper's readership.